-Tuliptree Liriodendron tulipifera
+Fastigiatum Tuliptree Liriodendron tulipifera 'Fastigiatum'

-Height: 90 feet Spread: 50 feet Sunlight: O
+Height: 50 feet Spread: 20 feet Sunlight: O

 Hardiness Zone: 5a

 Other Names: Tulip Magnolia, Yellow Poplar, Whitewood

 Description:

-One of the tallest native trees of eastern North America, features uniquely shaped leaves and large yellow tulip-shaped flowers which are hard to see because of the height of the tree; needs lots of moisture and room to grow, not for small properties

-Ornamental Features

-Tuliptree has buttery yellow cup-shaped flowers with yellow eyes and orange centers held atop the branches from mid to late spring.
+A reasonably columnar version of this very tall tree, features uniquely shaped leaves and large greenish-yellow tulip-shaped flowers with streaks of orange; needs lots of moisture, a good choice for a smaller landscape Ornamental Features Fastigiatum Tuliptree has buttery yellow cup-shaped flowers with yellow eyes and orange centers held atop the branches from mid to late spring.
 It has emerald green deciduous foliage.
 The square leaves turn an outstanding gold in the fall.
 The furrowed gray bark is extremely showy and adds significant winter interest.

-Landscape Attributes

-Tuliptree is a dense deciduous tree with a strong central leader and a distinctive and refined pyramidal form.
+Landscape Attributes Fastigiatum Tuliptree is a deciduous tree with a strong central leader and a narrowly upright and columnar growth habit.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a high maintenance tree that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

-- Insects - Disease

-Tuliptree is recommended for the following landscape applications;
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration; - Insects - Disease Fastigiatum Tuliptree is recommended for the following landscape applications;

-Tuliptree Photo courtesy of NetPS Plant Finder
+Fastigiatum Tuliptree Photo courtesy of NetPS Plant Finder

-Tuliptree flowers Photo courtesy of NetPS Plant Finder
+Fastigiatum Tuliptree foliage Photo courtesy of NetPS Plant Finder

 Plant Finder

+- Shade

-- Shade - Vertical Accent
+- Vertical Accent

 Planting & Growing

-Tuliptree will grow to be about 90 feet tall at maturity, with a spread of 50 feet.
-It has a high canopy of foliage that sits well above the ground, and should not be planted underneath power lines.
-As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
-It grows at a fast rate, and under ideal conditions can be expected to live to a ripe old age of 120 years or more; think of this as a heritage tree for future generations!
+Fastigiatum Tuliptree will grow to be about 50 feet tall at maturity, with a spread of 20 feet.
+It has a high canopy with a typical clearance of 5 feet from the ground, and should not be planted underneath power lines.
+It grows at a fast rate, and under ideal conditions can be expected to live to a ripe old age of 100 years or more; think of this as a heritage tree for future generations!

 This tree should only be grown in full sunlight.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil pH, but grows best in rich soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided.
-This species is native to parts of North America.
+This is a selection of a native North American species.